paraskeuos/devops-internship-task1/task6/notes.md

 Resources such as deployments can be configured using yaml files which can look like the implicitly created nginx-deployment yaml configuration in the section above.
 Run <code>kubectl apply -f file.yml</code> to apply the desired configuration.

+To delete the resourced specified in the file, run <code>kubectl delete -f file.yml</code>.

 ## Reverse proxy using Nginx and Apache2

 When using nginx as a reverse proxy, to enable proxying to upstream server group edit the <code>/etc/nginx/sites-available/default</code> file: